AMIR4SHARIF/TestAPI/README.md

-# 1_MicroController
+# 2_BackEnd
-This folder is related to micro programming and its planning for IOT activities and will be used by the relevant team.
+This folder is related to backend and server programming to connect the micro to the server and connect the server to the client.
+The activity of this part is related to its specialists.